Psychoeducational Evaluation Near Me in Florida

 What type of assessments does Wellness Psychological Services offer?

-At Wellness Psychological Services we offer a variety of assessments that are selected to meet your individual needs.
+At Wellness Psychological Services, we offer a variety of assessments that are selected to meet your individual needs, particularly for diagnosing various mental health conditions.
 Common assessments conducted at Wellness Psychological Services are attention-deficit hyperactivity disorder (ADHD), autism spectrum disorder (ASD), specific learning disorders, gifted, and mood/personality disorders evaluations.

-Begin A Psychoeducation Evaluation Or Psychological Testing in Tampa, FL
+Begin A Psychoeducational Evaluation Or Psychoeducational Testing in Tampa, FL

 Undergoing testing can help you better understand yourself and make more informed decisions.
 Our team of caring therapists would be happy to offer support for our Tampa, FL-based practice across the state.
 We can meet with you in St. Pete, FL, or via online therapy as well!
+Additionally, we provide admissions testing, which includes psychological and psychoeducational assessments for youth and adolescents preparing for entry into private schools.
 You can start your therapy journey by following these simple steps:

 1. Contact Wellness Psychological Services